 K & J Magnetics

 I’ve worked on and off with magnets for many decades.
 I enjoy integrating them into my automata.
 Sometimes they are used to simply hold things in place in a manner that permits easy removal.
-For example, my bipeds are all held in place with magnets.
+For example, many of my bipeds are all held in place with magnets.

 And sometimes the magnets have a job to do.
 For example on Big Wheel Lift I use magnetic assemblies as shock absorbers.
 You can watch a video here.